Modern Brick Two-Story House — Warang, Senegal

 A two-story brick residence for a mid-altitude Cameroonian town — where the cool highland climate, rich red soils, and a growing middle class converge in a new domestic typology.

-Bafang sits in the highlands of western Cameroon — cooler than the coast, more temperate than the Sahel, and surrounded by the red laterite soils that have been the raw material for vernacular construction across Central Africa for generations.
-This two-story brick house study draws on that material tradition while proposing a contemporary spatial organization suited to the aspirations and lifestyle patterns of a modern Cameroonian family.
+This two-story brick house study draws on that material tradition while proposing a contemporary spatial organization suited to the aspirations and lifestyle patterns of a modern Senegalese family.

-The two-story section is economical: it doubles the accommodation without doubling the footprint, preserving garden space and reducing site coverage on the typically modest urban plots of Cameroonian towns.
+The two-story section is economical: it doubles the accommodation without doubling the footprint, preserving garden space and reducing site coverage.
 A covered veranda at ground level extends the living area into the outdoor space, mediating between the interior and the street in a way that is culturally familiar and climatically appropriate.

 Brick as Identity